You Have Questions, I Have Answers

 People are generally nervous about sending money over the internet to someone they don’t know, and this is perfectly understandable.
 While I have many clients who know that I am trustworthy, and gladly pay at the same time they send the session files, I can’t expect everyone to be comfortable doing this on the first session.
 So I have a very simple procedure to make sure everyone is ok with the transaction.

 If you prefer, you can pay half up front, at the time the files are transferred.
 If you choose this method, then when I send your reference mix, it will simply have a few short dropouts throughout the song.
 This simply ensures that the mix is not suitable for distribution, and can’t be used for any purpose other than referencing the mix.
 The dropouts will be short enough that you will still get a sense of the quality of the mix, and be able to make any suggestions for adjustments to the mix.

 Once you are satisfied that the mix is 100% perfect, simply make the remaining payment.
 I will then bounce full 24 bit mixes without the dropouts, which will be ready for mastering.

 Ok, I know this isn’t really an answer, but I can’t actually advertise my prices online.
 I will say this: my rates are what would be considered “mid-range” for professional mixes.
 Although I have mixed for major label artists with major label budgets, I have created this website in order to bring that same quality and experience to artists who are working with a more realistic budget.

 When we begin your project, I will generate an invoice and email it to you.
-The email will have a “Pay Now” button that will allow you to pay securely with any major credit card, bank account, or Apple Pay.
-Most people use this option.
-If you prefer, you can also pay via PayPal.
-Alternatively, you can do a bank transfer, or if you are in the local South Florida area, you can pay via cash.
+The email will have a “Pay Now” button that will allow you to pay securely with any major credit card, bank checking account, PayPal, or Apple Pay.
+I also now accept Venmo!